 90% of consumers state that user-generated content influences their buying decisions, beating all other forms of marketing.
 81% will pay more for a product, if it’s received positive reviews.

 Monitor consumer reactions to your brand to find user-generated content - UGC - in testimonials, blog posts, tweets, reviews, videos, images, snaps, podcasts, emails, etc.

 Positive UGC is a marketer’s dream.
-It’s proven to increase engagement and conversions, with consumers 2.4x more likely to believe UGC is trustworthy.
+It’s proven to increase engagement and conversions.
 It’s credible.
 It’s authentic.
 It’s free.

 At the end of last year, Head of Digital at ITV News, Stephen Hull, shared a tweet of a spoof audit of his Quality Street tin.
 He showed the number of chocolates of each color in a funky visual bar graph.

 UGC remains a top social media trend,.

 It can improve your marketing campaigns and boost your brand reputation.

 His conclusion? #InEqualityStreet!
 The post immediately went viral, and generated over 70K engagements.

 Collect consumer insights throughout the buying journey, to identify sticking points.
 Where are they dropping off your site?
 Why are they abandoning their carts?